Non-Hermitian dislocation modes: Stability and melting across exceptional points

+Phase diagram of NH models can alternatively be derived from non-Bloch band theory~\cite{Wang:PRL2018A, Wang:PRL2018B}, which although typically is different from the one computed from NH Bloch band theory, can crucially depend on the geometry of the system in dimensions $d \geq 2$~\cite{chenfang:natcomm2022}.
+Nonetheless, the phase diagrams in Figs.~\ref{fig:dislocationsetup}(b) and (c) in terms of the NH Chern number ($C_{\rm NH}$) predicts the correct behavior of the dislocation modes, which we discuss next, in the sense that these modes are found in the entire red shaded regimes with periodic and open boundary conditions, only where $C_{\rm NH}$ is quantized to $-1$ and the band inversion takes place around the ${\rm M}$ point of the BZ~\cite{comment:chernnumber}.
+See Fig.~S9~\cite{supplementary}.
+We note that for stronger NH coupling, where $C_{\rm NH}$ cease to be a bonafide topological invariant as the energy spectra display point gap, with no analog in the Hermitian systems, an ``intrinsic" topology may emerge, exclusively realized in NH systems~\cite{Sato:PRL2020}.

-\emph{NH dislocation modes}.~In the presence of dislocations, the NH Chern insulators, occupying the red shaded regions in Fig.~\ref{fig:phasediagrams}, support topologically robust localized modes around their cores, which here we establish from the spatial profile of the amplitude of the corresponding right eigenvectors.
-The results are displayed in Figs.~\ref{fig:hxPBC} and~\ref{fig:hzPBC} respectively in the presence of the NH perturbations $h_x$ and $h_z$ in a periodic system with an edge dislocation-antidislocation pair.
-However, with increasing $h_x$ and $h_z$, the dislocation modes spread away from its core.
-These outcomes are qualitatively unchanged for the left eigenvectors of the dislocation modes, except for $h_x$ their weight shifts toward the left edge of the system.
-Finally, with the appearance of the EPs in the BZ, the dislocation modes completely melt and disappear from the system.
+\emph{NH dislocation modes}.~In the presence of dislocations, the NH Chern insulators, occupying the red shaded regions in Figs.~\ref{fig:dislocationsetup}(b) and \ref{fig:dislocationsetup}(c), support topologically robust localized modes around their cores, which here we establish from the spatial profile of the amplitude of the corresponding right eigenvectors.
+The results are displayed in Fig.~\ref{fig:PBCdislocation} in a periodic system with an edge dislocation-antidislocation pair.
+However, with increasing NH perturbations, the dislocation modes spread away from its core and its weight gets gradually absorbed by other bulk states as there is no skin effect in periodic systems.
+These outcomes are qualitatively unchanged for the left eigenvectors, except for $h_x$ ($h_y$) their weight shifts toward the left (bottom) side of the system.
+Finally, with the appearance of EPs in the BZ, the dislocation modes completely melt and disappear.
 This observation can be qualitatively justified in the following way.
-The minimal value of the real component of the gap among the eigenvalues of a NH operator with ${\rm Re}(\varepsilon)>0$ and ${\rm Re} (\varepsilon)<0$ (black dots), namely $\delta{\rm Re}(\varepsilon)$, sets the localization length ($\ell$) of the dislocation modes, $\ell \sim 1/\delta{\rm Re}(\varepsilon)$.
-As $\delta{\rm Re}(\varepsilon)$ decreases with increasing $h_x$ [Figs.~\ref{fig:hxPBC}(a) and (b)] and $h_z$ [Figs.~\ref{fig:hzPBC}(a) and (b)], the dislocation modes gradually delocalize.
-Finally, in the presence of EPs, $\delta{\rm Re}(\varepsilon)=0$: dislocations can no longer support localized modes as $\ell \to \infty$.
+The minimal value of the real component of the gap among the eigenvalues of a NH operator with ${\rm Re}(\varepsilon)>0$ and ${\rm Re} (\varepsilon)<0$ (black dots), namely $\delta{\rm Re}(\varepsilon)$, sets the localization length ($\ell_{\rm dis}$) of the dislocation modes, $\ell_{\rm dis} \sim 1/\delta{\rm Re}(\varepsilon)$.
+As $\delta{\rm Re}(\varepsilon)$ decreases with increasing $h_x$, $h_y$ and $h_z$ [Fig.~\ref{fig:PBCdislocation}], the dislocation modes gradually delocalize.
+Finally, in the presence of EPs, $\delta{\rm Re}(\varepsilon)=0$: dislocations can no longer support localized modes as $\ell_{\rm dis} \to \infty$.